qinguorui2001/tp/docs/UserGuide.md

 ### Marking an assignment of a student: `done`

-Marks a specified assignment's deadline of a student as completed.
+Marks a specified assignment of a student as completed.

 Format: `done INDEX`

-* Marks the assignment at the specified`INDEX` as completed in the displayed assignment list of a student.
+* Marks the assignment at the specified `INDEX` as completed in the displayed assignment list of a student.

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:**<br>

-* Assignments with pending status will have an orange tag.
+* Assignments with `PENDING` status will have an orange tag.

-* Assignments with completed status will have a green tag.
+* Assignments with `COMPLETED` status will have a green tag.

 * Remember to display the student's assignment list using [show](#showing-a-students-assignment-list-show) before using the done command!